Natalie Buchanan: Reception

 In 2003, Archer won "Outstanding Newcomer" at the Soap Opera Digest Awards.
 She was later awarded "Favorite Triangle" storyline at the 2005 ceremony.
 In April 2010, a reporter for Soapnet praised Archer's portrayal of Natalie.
 They said she made a "brilliant scene" in which Natalie launches into a tirade of abuse aimed at Marty Saybrooke (Susan Haskell), following her interference with her romantic relationship with John McBain (Michael Easton).
 The reporter empathised with Natalie because people often say "awful" things they will regret; but in their opinion, "Melissa brought it home".
 Katherine Thurston from About.com opined, "Natalie has come from a life of lies and heartache, but since moving to Llanview has become a strong and independent women.
 She fights for everything she wants, especially when it comes to her family."
 Randee Dawn from Soap Opera Digest branded Natalie as "terminally-insecure [and] often-nasty".
 Chris Silk of the Naples Daily News said, "It didn't take long for Natalie to shake up one of Llanview's most prominent families."
+In 2021, Richard Simms from Soaps She Knows noted that Archer had been "so popular" as Natalie in comparison to her role as Serena Mason on Days of Our Lives.
+Simm's colleague, Charlie Mason, called Natalie and Rex "screwed-up individuals", which he blamed on Roxy's parenting.